HL7/fhir/implementations/pascal/readme.txt

 either a TFHIRXmlComposer, or a TFHIRJsonComposer, and call the compose methods with appropriate parameters.

+There's some useful example code in FHIRTest.dpr

 4. Object life-cycle management

-The library uses it's own approach to managing object life cycles.
+The library uses it's own approach to managing object life
+cycles: manual reference counting.

 Each object keeps it's own internal reference count, and when a new pointer to the object is created, the programmer must increment the count.
 When all references to the object are released, the object is automatically freed.

 Question: Why not use interfaces?
+Answers:
-Answer: well, the outcome is kind of like how interfaces work, but without their polymorphism problems (can't cast an interface to a descendent interface)
+ * well, the outcome is kind of like how interfaces work, but without their polymorphism problems (can't cast an interface to a descendent interface)
+ * legacy, really.
+This approach was implemented prior to interfaces being available

 The way it works is all implemented in TAdvObject